RickStrahl/Westwind.Wpf.Statusbar/README.md

 This library provides:

 * **Simple Statusbar Control**
-A basic status bar control that has an icon plus 3 base status bar areas that can be individually accessed.
+A basic status bar control that has an icon plus 3 status bar panels that can be individually accessed.
+The control only manages the the icon and main status text.

 * **A Statusbar Helper**
 This helper allows you to attach the key features of the Statusbar control to a XAML layout of your own by explicitly passing in the icon image control and primary text control.